EdutainmentLIVE/edutainmentlive.github.io/_posts/2018-06-08-upgrading-ghc.markdown

  the process of upgrading.

 The codebase is a relatively young project at around 6 months old.
-However it is already well established and in production.
+However it is already well established within the company and in production.
 The code is written in Haskell, using the stack build tool.
  Other tools used include the linter Hlint, and recently added brittany as the format tool in place of hindent, as well as some custom helper scripts for pulling all of this together.
 The tools have configuration version controlled with the code.
 Futher we distribute specific